arthur-hav/blog/content/posts/green-it.md

   - untagged
 ---

-# Some figures about carbon footprint
+# Some figures about IT and the environment

 - Electronic devices and other IT related activity represent 4% of the total global carbon footprint, a figure that is growing every year due to sector growth.
 - If the proportion may look small, it actually is important regarding other industry sectors; automobile sector, known for its pollution side effects, in its whole is for example estimated weighting roughly 6 to 9% of global carbon emissions.
 The entiere plane fleet is 2%.